alpaca-core/acord/README.md

 See the [AlpacaCore SDK Overview](https://www.alpacacore.com/products/overview) to see how Acord fits into the larger picture.

 > [!IMPORTANT]
-> This project is still in in an alpha stage of development.
+> This project is still in an alpha stage of development.
 Significant changes are very likely, or rather, certain, and backwards compatibility is disregarded.

 The current release is a preview of the daemon with several AI-based demos.